DAMM-Cap/DAMM-Documentation/docs/intro.md

 sidebar_position: 1
 ---

-Welcome to DAMM Capital's technical documentation.
-This comprehensive guide covers our suite of blockchain-based financial products and infrastructure, including the DAMM Protocol, our flagship Automated Liquidity Management (ALM) system.
+DAMM Capital is a DeFi frontier lab focused on decentralized capital management solutions.
+We are team of engineers, quants, and asset managers who are passionate about building the future of **Decentralized Autonomous Money Management (DAMM)**.